 Building Bridges | The Smallest Act in Business

-I hadn't thought about advertising campaigns in the last two years and I was only busy a few times a month with strategic challenges for the few customers I still wanted to serve.
+I hadn't thought about advertising campaigns in the last two years, and I was only busy a few times a month with strategic challenges for the few customers whom I still wanted to serve.
 One evening when we had a drink with some old colleagues and talked about the good old days, something changed in me.
 I did have an urge to use my accumulated experience, but I didn't think the customers deserve me I told them.
 The truth was that I didn’t know how to use my talents according to my own values.

 Building Bridges with Graduated Students

-Year after year I had to accept assignments from recently graduated students who thought they were some kind of God because they had completed their studies and thought that they now knew everything.
+Year after year, I had to accept assignments from recently graduated students who thought they were some kind of God because they had completed their studies and thought that they knew everything.
 And because they had been accepted by a large organization and were allowed to spend some budget.
-I have no problem with that, but time and again there was that look in their eyes of scoring for their own gain.
+I have no problem with that, but time and again there was that look in their eyes of scoring for their personal gain.
 A look that says: “I'll get the most out of it.
-Even when it comes at the expense of everything including you."
+Even when it comes at the expense of everything, including you."

-Many corporate companies work with bonuses and those guys were all too eager for that.
-10,000 extra television sets sold to people who can't actually afford it and the bonus has arrived.
-A little discount at one supplier and some complaining for a discount at the other and the day is great again.
-For most of them it's all about scoring, status and money.
+Many corporate companies work with bonuses, and those guys were all too eager for that.
+Ten thousand extra television sets sold to people who can't afford it and the bonus has arrived.
+A little discount at one supplier and some complaining for a discount at the other and the day is excellent again.
+For most of them, it's all about scoring, status, and money.

 Building Bridges | Commerce Sometimes Doesn’t Make Sense

-The week before that we had to organize a customer event in a huge villa in France where, for fun, 6 bottles of champagne worth 900 euros were emptied into the swimming pool under the guise of "Invoice it as additional expenses"!
+The week before that we had to organize a customer event in a massive villa in France where, for fun, six bottles of champagne worth 900 euros were emptied into the swimming pool under the guise of "Invoice it as additional expenses"!

 It is a world where you can earn a lot of money and to which I have certainly contributed.
 But back to that world?
 No!